 - Changing costs and competing offers from other cloud vendors

 To help make the decisions, your HANA Basis administrator needs to be as savvy about business as they are about technology.

 Technical and Strategic Excellence in SAP HANA Administration

-Your Basis team are no longer merely technicians that keep your infrastructure running — they’re a crucial, strategic factor in the success of your business.
+Your SAP Basis professionals are a crucial, strategic factor in the success of your business.